Nerg4l/broadcastt-js/README.md

 >
 > Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.

-This library is compatible with web browsers (compatible with RFC 6455) and Node.js.
+This library is compatible with web browsers (compatible with RFC 6455).

 Browser compatibility ([source](https://en.wikipedia.org/wiki/WebSocket#Browser_implementation)):